 Jump to:

-It's simple enough to enjoy for a weekday lunch but impressive enough to serve on Thanksgiving or any special occasion.
+This salad is simple enough to enjoy for a weekday lunch but impressive enough to serve on Thanksgiving or any special occasion.

 See recipe card for quantities.